nielsenz/Complexity-Conservation-in-Language-Evolution-Display/paper/paper.md

 - Early Spanish: 0 synthetic constructions, 22 analytical constructions

+Counts reflect only the predefined categories (future, perfect, passive, conditional).
+Spanish may exhibit other synthetic forms; we treat these as out‑of‑scope for this pilot inventory to maintain comparability.

 **Specific Spanish Analytical Patterns**:
 - Perfect aspect: *he/has/ha + past participle* (14 instances)
 - Passive voice: *es/son + past participle* (8 instances)
 - Future constructions: Analytical forms not detected in Early Spanish texts (later development)

-The complete absence of analytical constructions in Classical Latin and their systematic presence in Spanish provides compelling evidence for functional replacement rather than simple addition of complexity.
+The absence of analytical constructions in Classical Latin and their presence in Early Spanish provides a clear pilot signal of functional replacement rather than simple addition of complexity.

 ### 4.3 Dependency Complexity Evolution